Streetwalking in Scotland During the Mid-20th Century: Geography

 Prostitution during the early twentieth-century was primarily located in Old Town and surrounding Southside areas, which were all part of Edinburgh.
 Streetwalking eventually shifted towards New Town as the main location.
 93 percent of importuning offenses occurred there by 1921, most of which took place in central areas of the district.
 Police records of offenses may or may not be accurate in determining where prostitution took place most frequently because statistics are sensitive to changes in police strategies.
-However, it can be concluded that a substantial amount of women were engaged in prostitution in these areas.
+However, it can be concluded that a substantial number of women were engaged in prostitution in these areas.

 Central areas of New Town had several commercial advantages for sex workers.
 They allowed workers to be near the main railway station with large numbers of soldiers, tourists, and others as potential clients.
 New forms of entertainment also became available nearby around the 1920s, which provided additional opportunities for female prostitutes to solicit men.
 Further, indoor spaces for rent at a low cost were common in New Town.
 Streetwalkers could solicit men on the street and take them back to one of these spaces for the sexual exchange.
 Specific hotspots for streetwalking changed depending on economic developments, public attitudes, and policing strategies.